-Governing bodies make decisions which are in the best interests of the children and young people.
-Keeping the decision making as close as possible to those that are affected by the decisions makes for sound and efficient leadership and governance.
+Governing bodies make decisions that are in the best interests of the children and young people.
+Keeping the decision-making as close as possible to those that are affected by the decisions makes for sound and efficient leadership and governance.

 The Role of the Governing Body

 The role of the governing board is a strategic one with three key functions:

 - Overseeing the financial performance of the school and making sure its money is well spent making use of statutory financial returns and tools such as the Schools Financial Benchmarking Service (https://schools-financial-benchmarking.service.gov.uk/School/Detail?urn=118274)